Wuzzie George: Lifeways preservation

 George taught traditional lifeways as a means of preserving them, instructing both her own descendants and others, including through demonstrations at schools in her region.
-She also worked as an interpreter for her husband, who practiced traditional shamanic medicine, for some 40 years until the mid-1950s.
+She also worked as an interpreter for her husband, who served as a medicine man for about 40 years until the mid-1950s.

-Over the course of three decades, she also worked to record tribal practices so they would live on into the future.
+For three decades, she also worked to record tribal practices so they would live on into the future.
 She worked with the anthropologist Margaret Wheat, featuring prominently in her book Survival Arts of the Primitive Paiutes, as well as the anthropologists Catherine S. Fowler and Sven Liljeblad.
 George traveled with Wheat to give presentations and demonstrations, including building a cattail house at the Idaho State Museum.
 After retiring from his traditional medicine practice, George's husband assisted her in her efforts.

-Many of the objects that she produced, such as baskets and duck decoys, were carefully preserved, and she contributed to the collections of the Nevada State Museum in Carson City, the Nevada Historical Society in Reno, and the Churchill County Museum in Fallon.
+Many of the objects that she produced, such as baskets and duck decoys, were carefully preserved.
+She contributed to the collections of the Nevada State Museum in Carson City, the Nevada Historical Society in Reno, and the Churchill County Museum in Fallon.
 Her work is also held by the National Museum of the American Indian.

 Death and legacy

 Wuzzie George died in 1984, at a reported age of 104.

-In 1995, she received a commendation from the Nevada Assembly for her contribution to the preservation of Paiute folkways, and the testimonies and objects she left behind continue to be used for research and education.
+In 1995, the Nevada Assembly commended her for her contribution to preserving Northern Paiute folkways, and the testimonies and objects she left behind continue to be used for research and education.
 The local children's book author Nancy Raven also featured George in her 2008 book Wuzzie Comes to Camp.